 Ideally, you want to compare 3-5 car insurance quotes before deciding to switch companies.
 The following list is a good place to start.
 Some of these websites in this list are insurance companies and a few are insurance aggregators that will give you multiple quotes from various auto insurance companies.
 There may be some overlap if you get quotes from more than one aggregator, but you will need multiple quotes to do a car insurance comparison anyway.

 Get new quotes for major life events.
 Your insurance rates may drop when you turn age 25, get married, move to another city or state, have a shorter commute, change jobs (certain occupations may qualify for discounts), or for other major life events.
+Your rates can also increase because of certain things, like getting a speeding ticket.
 It is always a good idea to get a new car insurance quote for any of these events.

 Shopping for Auto Insurance & Comparing Auto Insurance Rates